mm/siri-shortcuts-vpn/post.md

 Storage (volumes): If a volume wasn't added automatically once you picked the AMI, click "Add new volume".
 Make sure "Delete on termination" is set to Yes, and leave everything else at default.
 ```

 7. Under "Resource tags", click "Add tag" and set a key of `instance_type` to `vpn`.
 Leave "Resource types" at its default (should have "Instances" selected).
-This will cause EC2 instances deployed with this template to be tagged, which lets us keep them separate from other instances and let our Lambda function terminate the right instance.
+This will cause EC2 instances deployed with this template to be tagged, which lets us keep them separate from other instances and makes sure our Lambda function terminates the right instance when asked to.

 8. Under "Advanced details", scroll to "User data".
 This is where we'll put the script from [hwdsl2/setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn#installation) in.
 Make sure to put `#!/bin/bash` at the top of the script since this is being executed in a Bash shell.
 It's executed when your instance is booted for the first time.
 To find out more about User Data, check the [Amazon docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-shell-scripts) on it.